affenrakete/docker-mailserver/docs/content/config/security/fail2ban.md

   - toc # Hide Table of Contents for this page
 ---

-Fail2Ban is installed automatically and bans IP addresses for 1 week after 2 failed attempts in a time frame of 1 week by default.
+Fail2Ban is installed automatically and bans IP addresses for 1 week after 10 failed attempts in a time frame of 1 week by default.
+The Postfix jail is configured to use `mode = extra` in DMS by default.

 ## Configuration files